tangjurine/hereinmycodinggarage/README.md

 # hereinmycodinggarage
-this repo is program written in java that takes a subset of english and "compiles" it to java source code.
+this repo is a program written in java that takes a subset of english and "compiles" it to java source code.